MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides descriptions and instructions for Cloud App Security activity filters and queries.
+This article provides descriptions and instructions for Defender for Cloud Apps activity filters and queries.

 ## Activity filters

 Below is a list of the activity filters that can be applied.
 Most filters support multiple values as well as NOT to provide you with a powerful tool for policy creation.

 - Activity ID - Search only for specific activities by their ID.
-This filter is useful when you connect Microsoft Cloud App Security to your SIEM (using the SIEM agent), and you want to further investigate alerts within the Cloud App Security portal.
+This filter is useful when you connect Microsoft Defender for Cloud Apps to your SIEM (using the SIEM agent), and you want to further investigate alerts within the Defender for Cloud Apps portal.

 - Activity objects – Search for the objects the activity was done on.
 This filter applies to file, folder, user, or app objects.
   - Activity object ID - the ID of the object (file, folder, user, or app ID).